 Copyright: Sony/ATV Tunes LLC, Music Corp.
 Of America Inc., Gasoline Alley Music

 ‘Do you need anybody?’
-I sang
+I sing

-“I loves ya, Tom,” I impulsively shouted
+“I loves ya, Tom,” I impulsively shout

 “Whats ‘bout the panther?”